 Recognize your relationship with a Twin Club Certificate of Recognition.

-Explore new cultures and discover diverse perspectives by participating in a Friendship Exchange, Rotary’s international exchange program for Rotary members and their families.
-Not only will you help advance peace and international understanding, but your friendship can lead to future service projects.
+Explore new cultures and discover diverse perspectives by participating in a Friendship Exchange, a self-funded international exchange opportunity for Rotary members and their families.
+Taking part in an exchange is a wonderful way to make new friends and establish international service partnerships.

 Find exchange partners through the Rotary Friendship Exchange Matching Board.